 Speaking about when she braided her for the first time, she said: “Because it was Mississippi white girls don’t do that.
 A lot of people started responding to me as if I was biologically biracial.
 I kind of let the chips fall where they may.”

 Even reading it now I find myself trying to repress a surge of emotion.
 Rachel Dolezal represents everything I ever feared people would think about me when I told them I was half Nigerian-half Austrian.
-She embodied the cause of the of doubt I first see flash across people’s face when I tell them that yes, my biological mother is black, my father white and I am a product of the two.
+She embodies the cause of the doubt I first see flash across people’s faces when I tell them that yes, my biological mother is black, my father is white and I am a product of the two.
 The idea that someone would ever associate the two of us makes me feel ill and yet as I read about her I wonder increasingly where this leaves me.
 Where my voice fits into this story and whether or not I have the right to comment.

 I’m not a big post-er on Facebook, but that morning I surprised myself by writing what was essentially an unfettered brain to page response to the situation.
 With it on my mind the rest of the day, I knew I had to go further.
 I had to counter the image that Dolezal has projected into the world with the voice of one (among many, I am sure) who has been harmed by her actions, and so I am writing this.
 Here.
 Stepping out and reaching out to other women in my community was an unprecedented decision, as was the response from the beautiful women in Fly when I first wrote my post .
 Contrary to my fear of rejection, what I found in Fly was the kind of comfort and confirmation that I had never experienced so explicitly before.